The following notes were left the past couple

 We've

-very much enjoyed having a peaceful and relaxing spot as home base while
+very much enjoyed having a peaceful and relaxing spot as home

-the hot afternoons to catch the cool mountain breezes or fishing for trout
+coming back in the hot afternoons to catch the cool mountain

-in the pond (yes, they are really there), all contributed to a memorable
+breezes or fishing for trout in the pond (yes, they are really

-vacation.
-And thanks for a very well stocked mountain cabin retreat.
+a very well stocked mountain cabin retreat.

 …..Norm